Clemapfel/jluna/README.md

 ### Creating a Project from Scratch

-`jluna` offers a one-line wizard for installing it  and creating a new project using it.
+`jluna` offers a one-line wizard for installing it and creating a new project.
+This option is only recommended for novice users, more experienced users should create the project themself and link it as detailed above.

 > this feature is only available on unix systems

-To do so, download `init.sh` [here](https://raw.githubusercontent.com/Clemapfel/jluna/cmake_rework/install/init.sh).

-Then execute (in the same folder you downloaded `init.sh` to):
+Download `init.sh` [here](https://raw.githubusercontent.com/Clemapfel/jluna/cmake_rework/install/init.sh).
+Then, execute (in the same folder you downloaded `init.sh` to):

 ```cpp
 /bin/bash init.sh <Project Name> <Projects Path> <C++ Compiler>